-For the 2011 tax year, two tax credits are available to help you offset the costs of higher education.
+For the 2014 tax year, two tax credits are available to help you offset the costs of higher education.
 You may be eligible to claim an education credit if you, your spouse, or a dependent you claim on your tax return was a student enrolled at or attending an eligible educational institution.
-The credits are based on the amount of qualified education expenses paid for the student in 2011 for academic periods beginning in 2011 and in the first 3 months of 2012.
+The credits are based on the amount of qualified education expenses paid for the student for academic periods beginning in 2014 and in the first three months of 2015.

 Lifetime Learning Tax Credit

 The Lifetime Learning tax credit is a non-refundable federal income tax credit of up to $2,000 (20% of the first $10,000) for qualified tuition and related expenses.
 The amount of your lifetime learning credit for 2014 is gradually reduced if your modified adjusted gross income is between $52,000 and $62,000 ($104,000 and $124,000 if you file a joint return).

 American Opportunity Credit

 The American Opportunity Credit is a refundable credit up to $2500 (100% of the first $2000 and 25% of the next $2000 ) for qualified expenses paid for each eligible student.
 This credit is only available to students who are in the first 4 years of post-secondary education.
 The amount of your American Opportunity Credit for 2014 is gradually reduced if your modified adjusted gross income is between $80,000 and $90,000 ($160,000 and $180,000 if filing a joint return).

 In addition to the two tax credits, the student loan interest deduction may be available to you.